 Why Do Testers Avoid Performing Negative Tests?

-Despite its usefulness, negative testing seems to have a negative reputation among software testers.
+Despite its usefulness, it seems to have a negative reputation among software testers.
 A lot of professionals are hesitant to perform negative testing because they believe it may unnecessarily cause a delay in the launch of the software product.

 Some testers consider it as a distraction that wastes time and resources.
 They are convinced that it is better to pour their efforts into positive testing instead.

-The lack of skills and knowledge about negative testing also hinders testers from employing it.
+The lack of skills and knowledge about it also hinders testers from employing it.
 Not everyone understands completely how the software works and what its limitations are.

-However, despite its name, negative testing leads to positive results.
+However, despite its name, it leads to positive results.
 It should be an essential part of your software testing strategy for the following reasons:

 Your clients have entrusted software projects to your company because they believe you are capable of creating excellent software products.
 High-quality software is especially important if it is related to online stocks, e-commerce, and other sensitive business matters.